colincam/chef-web-docs/doctools/dtags_readme.md

 process of writing and maintaining structured documentation very hard.

-## Solution: Keep reusable text but get rid of include files
+## Keep reusable text but get rid of include files

 We think the solution is to get rid of include files but keep the idea of structured, shared content.
-We had to write a bit of tooling to make it practical to manage the shared blocks of text without using include files.
+All that was needed was a bit of new tooling to make it practical to manage the shared blocks of text without using include files.

 Our tool is called `dtags` and it gets rid of include files but retains the ability to reuse content.